-When a debtor filed for Bankruptcy the automatic stay takes affect providing protection for both the debtor and the creditors.
-The automatic stay is broad scope.
+When a debtor files for Bankruptcy the automatic stay takes affect.
+It provides protection for both the debtor and the creditors.
+Further, it means that no creditor can take any action to collect on a debt.
+In addition, a creditor cannot take back any property which is in possession of the debtor.
+A creditor first needs permission from court before doing any collection efforts.
+The automatic stay is broad in scope.
 The exceptions, on the other hand are narrowly drafted.

 Ocean County Bankruptcy Lawyer can help when you get notice from the bankruptcy court that a debtor has filed bankruptcy or you have knowledge otherwise, that a debtor filed bankruptcy call and talk to a bankruptcy attorney today.

 Prepare to explain to the bankruptcy attorney the basis of your claim against the debtor and why you are entitled to payment.
 If you have the docket number or the debtor’s name, provide it to the attorney so he/she can review the filings on-line.
 One of our experienced attorneys will determine whether you should seek relief from the stay, or whether you may need to file an Adversary Proceeding – seeking a court determination that the discharge injunction will not apply to your claim.
 Both have costs associated with them (at a minimum, a filing fee).
 There are a number of discharge exceptions in the bankruptcy code.
 Some require the creditor to file an Adversary Proceeding.

 What is the Federal law on relief from the bankruptcy stay?

 §362(d) Relief From the Automatic Stay – Section 362(d) of the Code permits a creditor affected by the stay to request relief there from.